nats-io/nats-site/content/doc/writing_apps/concepts.md

 }
 ```

+You can try out request/reply a live server by walking through the [request/reply tutorial](/doc/additional_documentation/nats-req-rep).

 ## Queue Subscribers & Sharing Work

 NATS provides a load balancing feature called queue subscriptions.
 Using queue subscribers will load balance message delivery across a group of subscribers which can be used to provide application fault tolerance and scale workload processing.